erik/tinyserv/README.md

 # building
 There are no dependencies for building besides a C compiler, so run `make clang` if you have clang, or `make gcc` if you have gcc.

+# running
+Running tinyserv without arguments will have it run on port 8080, and serve content from the current working directory.
+To change the directory, use the `--directory [dir]` (`-d [dir]` for short) command line switch.
+Likewise, to change the port tinyserv uses, set the `--port [port]` or `-p [port]` command line option.

 # license
     Copyright (c) 2011 Erik Price